udippant/base-drafts/draft-ietf-quic-http.md

 All client-initiated bidirectional streams are used for HTTP requests and responses.
 A bidirectional stream ensures that the response can be readily correlated with the request.
-This means that the client's first request occurs on QUIC stream 0, with subsequent requests on stream 4, 8, and so on.
-In order to permit these streams to open, an HTTP/QUIC client SHOULD send non-zero values for the QUIC transport parameters `initial_max_stream_data_bidi_local`.
-An HTTP/QUIC server SHOULD send non-zero values for the QUIC transport parameters `initial_max_stream_data_bidi_remote` and `initial_max_bidi_streams`.
+This means that the client's first request occurs on QWIK stream 0, with subsequent requests on stream 4, 8, and so on.
+In order to permit these streams to open, an HTTP/QWIK client SHOULD send non-zero values for the QWIK transport parameters `initial_max_stream_data_bidi_local`.
+An HTTP/QWIK server SHOULD send non-zero values for the QWIK transport parameters `initial_max_stream_data_bidi_remote` and `initial_max_bidi_streams`.
 It is recommended that `initial_max_bidi_streams` be no smaller than 100, so as to not unnecessarily limit parallelism.